The Best of Sherlock Holmes

 The manuscript for the first Holmes novel, A Study in Scarlet, no longer exists, and most of manuscript for The Hound of the Baskervilles is lost.

 This bound manuscript of The Sign of Four holds the record as the most valuable Conan Doyle manuscript ever sold at auction.
-It brought $519,500 at Sotheby's almost thirty years ago.
+It set the previous record of $519,500 at Sotheby's almost thirty years ago.
 In 2021, a single page from the manuscript of The Hound sold for $423,000.

 Presale Estimate: US$800,000 - $1,200,000